arkark/d-prolog/README.md

 ### Comments

-The %-style line comments is supported.
+The %-style line comments are supported.

 ```prolog
 ?- X = 1. % This is a comment.